About This Program

 - Help the parent assess their responsiveness to each of their children's needs in the visit

-- Help the parent appreciate how they could more effectively meet their child’s needs
+- Help the parent appreciate how they could more effectively meet their child's need

-- Encourage communication between parent and foster parent/kin about child’s needs
+- Encourage Shared Parenting defined as communication between parent and caregiver (foster parent/kin) about the child’s needs

 - Encourage regular meetings of parent-caseworker-visit coach to review child's needs and how parent is meeting them and ensure parent understanding of the importance of both visits that meet the child's needs and lifestyle changes that will address the child's unmet safety needs that brought them into care